 Note: Diagrams are for illustrative purposes only.
-Actual site and building design will be evaluated during the regulatory review process
+Actual site, building design and location of open spaces will be evaluated during the regulatory review process

 3.2.1 Key Properties

 Marriott International Headquarters Site

 The headquarters of Marriott International is currently located on 34 acres bounded by Fernwood Road to the north and east and the I-270 spur to the west.
 Marriott is currently in the process of relocating its employees to a new headquarters in downtown Bethesda.
 Marriott is already in the process of finding a new owner for the building and property in Rock Spring Park.
 This large site currently contains a 7-story tall office building, a structured parking garage, surface parking, as well as green areas.
 Given its large size, this property could accommodate a variety of adaptive reuse, infill or tear-down-and-rebuild strategies.